QuantumGalaxies/3body/README.md

 ## Quick writeup at https://cepheus.quantumgalaxies.com/whitepages

-## WARNING, we found a bug and smashed it that could impact the quality of the computation...the corrected file will probably be up around Jan 21th or so...
+## WARNING, we found a bug and smashed it that could impact the quality of the computation...the corrected file will probably be up around Jan 14

-## WARNING, processing, looks like its gonna be a few weeks...SORRY, its debugged pretty well, but runtime is ongoing on a smaller machine.
-## WARNING, you see, the critcal component here is the Condition Number of the overlap matrix ... and its not there yet.
+th or so...

+## WARNING, processing, I figured out why this last week's run failed.
+I had an accidential flag switched which caused SA to apply too often!
+## WARNING, I had to restart today, maybe I will push this to TTU servers..

 A set of outputs related to our runtime of 3body quantum problems